fidgetech/curriculum/versioned_docs/version-1.1/1_introduction-to-programming/1_git-html-and-css/BQ-1-1-4-5-downloading-and-installing-bootstrap.md

 ### Linking to a CDN

 We can also add Bootstrap into a project via a **content delivery network**, or **CDN**.
-This is the option under the section titled "jsDelivr" on Bootstrap's [download page](https://getbootstrap.com/docs/4.5/getting-started/download/#jsdelivr). jsDelivr is a content delivery network.
+This is the option explained in the "Quick start" section on Bootstrap's [introduction page](https://getbootstrap.com/docs/4.5/getting-started/introduction/#quick-start).

 ![CDN-links-on-bootstraps-website](/images/bootstrap-cdn-with-jsdeliver.png)